-- 1. Turning off your computer (Windows 8.1): - Using a touch enabled device: - a.
-Swipe in from the right edge of the screen, opening the Charms menu and select Settings. - b.
-Select \circlearrowleft and then select Shut down. - a.
-On the Home screen, touch \circlearrowleft and then select Shut down. - Using a mouse: - a.
-Point to upper-right corner of the screen and click Settings. - b.
-Click \circlearrowleft and then select Shut down. - a.
-On the Home screen, click \circlearrowleft and then select Shut down. - 2.
-Turning off your computer (Windows 7): - a.
-Click Start . - b.
-Click Shut Down.
+- 1. Turning off your computer: - In Windows 10 (using a touch enabled device or mouse): - 1.
+Click or tap - 2.
+Click or tap \circlearrowleft and then click or touch Shut down. - In Windows 8 (using a touch enabled device): - 1.
+Swipe in from the right edge of the screen, opening the Charms menu and select Settings. - 2.
+Tap O and then tap Shut down - In Windows 8 (using a mouse): - 1.
+Point to upper-right corner of the screen and click Settings. - 2.
+Click \circlearrowleft and then click Shut down. - In Windows 7: - 1.
+Click Start. - 2.
+Click Shut Down. - 2.
+Ensure that the computer and all attached devices are turned off.
+If your computer and attached devices did not automatically turn off when you shut down your operating system, press and hold the power button for about 6 seconds to turn them off.